cpaxton/virgil/README.md

 A simple set of tools and scripts for generating fun and compelling AI-generated content.

 It's named after the AI from Mass Effect.
 Or maybe the Roman poet.
+Who can say.

 ## Installation